-The California Unified Cycle (UC), Figure 1, is a dynamometer driving schedule for light-duty vehicles developed by the California Air Resources Board.
-The test is also referred to as the Unified Cycle Driving Schedule (UCDS).
-The UC test was referred to in the past as the LA92 test.
-It was often called the “Unified LA92”, to distinguish it from a “short LA92”; test, which included the first 969 seconds of the Unified LA92.
+The California Unified Cycle (UC) is a dynamometer driving schedule for light-duty vehicles developed by the California Air Resources Board.
+The test has been also referred to as the Unified Cycle Driving Schedule (UCDS) or as the LA92 (also spelled LA-92) cycle.
+The test is often called the “Unified LA92”, to distinguish it from a “short LA92”, which includes the first 969 seconds of the Unified LA92.

 One of the applications of the UC cycle is testing of vehicles fitted with direct ozone reduction technologies (the Supplemental Federal Test Procedure, SFTP, was used for that purpose earlier).